Use trusted assets in AI/BI Genie spaces

 When using any AI tool, users should evaluate the accuracy of generated responses.
 Typically, they do this by considering whether the answer makes sense and effectively addresses their question.
 With Genie, a response is delivered as a table of results.
 Users can review the generated SQL that creates the result set, but non-technical users might not have the background to interpret the SQL statement or assess the correctness of the answer.
 Trusted assets help reduce the likelihood of these users encountering responses that are misleading, incorrect, or difficult to interpret.

-When a user receives a response that uses a trusted asset, they can be confident that a domain expert has reviewed the SQL statement populating the results.
+When a user receives a response that is labeled as a trusted asset, they can be confident that a domain expert has reviewed the SQL statement populating the results.

 What’s the difference between trusted assets and example SQL queries?